avisinha1711-bi/Gene_Bot/README.md

-# GeneBot - Chat for Understanding Genetics
+# GeneBot - "Chat for Understanding Genetics."